jakubk3697/Dev-portfolio/about-me.md

-Beginner front end developer, focused on ReactJS, React Native and NodeJS  \
+*Beginner front end developer, focused on ReactJS, React Native and NodeJS*\
+*Skilled in JavaScript*\
+*Interested in technology, extreme sports and motorization*